 High fixed costs can discourage competitors from entering the market.

-By contrast variable costs do vary with the level of production or selling activity within the business.
+Fixed costs are incurred whether or not a business has any production or selling activity, in contrast variable costs do vary with the level of production or selling activity within the business.